midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ---------------------
 Write Operations: When data is written to MongoDB, it is first written to an in-memory data structure known as the "write-ahead log" (WAL) or "journal."

 Asynchronous Disk Write: Periodically, MongoDB flushes the in-memory write-ahead log to disk in a sequential and efficient manner.
-This process is asynchronous, which means that MongoDB can continue processing new write operations while the journal is being written to disk.

 Commit to Data Files: Once the data is safely stored in the journal, MongoDB writes it to the permanent data files on disk.